Use These Techniques to Help Your Team Deal with Ambiguity at Work

 7. Engage Other People and Perspectives

 The more people you engage in the solution, the less frightening the problem becomes.
-Enlist unusual suspects to weigh-in.
-Engage some cross-functional collaboration.
+Enlist unusual suspects to weigh in.
+Engage in some cross-functional collaboration.
 Benchmark externally.
-Ask your children (hey, you never know).
+You could even ask your children (you never know).